themeteorchef/santa-spotter/santa-spotter.md

 }
 ```

 Woah smokies!
 What the heck is this?

+#### Keeping Our Map Data Up-To-Date

-Because we're relying on map data that's stored in our database (and is being updated in realtime), we need a way to keep our map updated.
+Because we're relying on map data that's stored in our database (and is being updated in real time), we need a way to keep our map updated.
 Here in our `loadDefaultData` function, we're wrapping two things in a `Tracker.autorun()` function: a lookup on the `Stops` collection to get Santa's _current_ location and wrapping _another_ function `setSantaLocation` in a `setTimeout` callback.
 [Pump the brakes, dude](http://i68.photobucket.com/albums/i14/marchtrpt4bhs/GIFs/tumblr_liqpes24YQ1qacp1m.gif)!

 Deep breaths.
 This isn't as scary as it seems.
 First, why are we wrapping all of this in a `Tracker.autorun()` function?
 We're doing this because we want to ensure that whenever our `Stops.findOne()` cursor changes (meaning, our database has changed, or, Santa is at a new location), we want to call the `setSantaLocation()` function.
 Here, we're being a little tricky.

-Our use of `Tracker.autorun()` is two fold.
+Our use of `Tracker.autorun()` is twofold.
 First, it ensures that when loading the map, Meteor is pulling in the appropriate data.
 Said another way, because our `Stops.findOne()` cursor is a reactive data source, we need to "know" when it has a value.
 By default on page load, our variable `currentLocation` is equal to `undefined` while Meteor loads up.
 After it loads, the data we need is passed. `autorun()` simply says "when any reactive data within this changes, run this code again."

-So, our data changes in two ways: first, when the page loads and data is assigned to the variable, and then _again_ whenever our database is updated.
+So, our data changes in two ways: when the page loads and data is assigned to the variable, and then _again_ whenever our database is updated.
 Combining everything here allows us to define this code _once_ instead of repeating it again later.
 A bit tricky, but very handy for situations like this.

+#### Keeping Santa's Location on the Map Up-To-Date

 Okay.
 We're updating when our data changes, and that's great, but what are we actually _doing_ with that data?
 Pay attention to our call to `setSantaLocation()` above.
 We're passing two values: the returned `latitude` and `longitude` from Santa's `currentLocation`.
 Let's take a look at this function to see how this all ties together.